Elizabeth Warren: Tenure

+Warren was rated among the top 10 most popular senators in an April 2024 poll by Morning Consult.

 Role in the 2016 presidential election

 In the run-up to the 2016 United States presidential election, supporters put Warren forward as a possible presidential candidate, but she repeatedly said she would not run for president in 2016.
 In October 2013, she joined the other 15 women Democratic senators in signing a letter that encouraged Hillary Clinton to run.
 There was much speculation about Warren being added to the Democratic ticket as a vice-presidential candidate.
 On June 9, 2016, after the California Democratic primary, Warren formally endorsed Clinton for president.
 In response to questions when she endorsed Clinton, Warren said that she believed herself to be ready to be vice president, but she was not being vetted.
 On July 7, CNN reported that Warren was on a five-person short list to be Clinton's running mate.
 Clinton eventually chose Tim Kaine.

 Until her June endorsement, Warren was neutral during the Democratic primary but made public statements that she was cheering Bernie Sanders on.
 In June, Warren endorsed and campaigned for Clinton.
 She called Donald Trump, the presumptive Republican nominee, dishonest, uncaring, and "a loser".